ignaciovazqueza/picking-server/README.md

 ```
 DELETE /<model.id>/<id>

-DELETE /todo/5
+DELETE /item/5
 ```

 ### Extras endpoints

-In addition to CRUD, Evolutility-Server-Node provides a few endpoints for Charts, Lists of values, and more.
+In addition to CRUD, Picking-Server provides a few endpoints for Charts, Lists of values, and more.

 #### Discovery